Skip to main content

 What is the main difference between Make and Zapier?

 Zapier uses a linear step-by-step interface suited for simple trigger-action automations.
 Make uses a visual flowchart canvas that handles complex branching, loops, and data transformation.
-Zapier is easier for beginners building simple automations.
-Make is more powerful for complex workflows and significantly cheaper at equivalent usage volumes.
-Both connect 1,000+ apps, but Make's pricing model makes it more cost-effective once you're running more than a handful of automations.
+Zapier is easier for beginners; Make is more powerful for complex workflows and significantly cheaper at equivalent volumes.
+Both platforms connect thousands of apps, but Make's operations-based pricing scales far better.

-Yes, significantly at comparable usage levels.
+Yes, significantly.
 Zapier's paid plans start at $19.99/month for 750 tasks.
 Make's Core plan is $9/month for 10,000 operations.
 At 5,000 monthly operations, Zapier costs $49-73/month while Make costs $9-16/month.
-The pricing difference compounds as workflow complexity and volume grow.
-Make's operation counting also works differently — a multi-step workflow counts fewer operations in Make than the equivalent in Zapier.
+Make also counts operations differently, so a complex multi-step workflow often uses fewer operations in Make than the equivalent in Zapier.

 For most use cases, yes.
-Make supports 1,400+ app integrations and handles everything Zapier does — and more complex workflows that Zapier struggles with.
-The exception: a handful of niche apps have Zapier integrations but not Make integrations.
-Check both platforms' app directories for your specific tools before switching.
-If you're already invested in Zapier with many existing automations, the migration cost (rebuilding automations) should factor into the comparison.
+Make supports 1,400+ app integrations and handles everything Zapier does plus complex workflows Zapier struggles with.
+The exception is niche apps that only Zapier integrates.
+Check both directories against your specific tools before switching.
+If you have many existing Zaps, factor in migration time — roughly 30-60 minutes per complex automation.

 Make is generally better for AI-integrated automations.
-Make's OpenAI and Anthropic modules allow sophisticated AI calls within complex workflows — passing data between steps, handling conditional logic based on AI responses, and processing variable-length AI outputs.
-Zapier has AI capabilities but they're more limited in how deeply AI can interact with the workflow logic.
-For automations that involve classification, generation, or AI-assisted decision-making, Make's flexibility is the better choice.
+Make's OpenAI and Anthropic modules allow sophisticated AI calls within complex workflows, passing data between steps and handling conditional logic based on AI responses.
+Zapier has AI features but they're more limited in how deeply AI interacts with workflow logic.
+For classification, generation, or AI-assisted decisions, Make wins.

 Ready to Automate Your Biggest Time Sink?